-Kennel Cough in Puppies
+Respiratory: Puppy Kennel Cough

 Kennel cough is a highly contagious disease caused by several viruses and bacteria.
 In puppies, canine distemper, canine parainfluenza virus infections are more common.
 Bortedella Bronchiseptica is most common bacterial cause of kennel cough in dogs who are under 6 months old.